-Units can be milli-mass units or Daltons.
+Units can be milli-mass units, Daltons, or ppm (Mascot 2.5 and later).

 Specifying too tight or too loose a mass tolerance will reduce the ions score.
 Peptide View includes a graph of the mass errors for fragment ions.